fernandocarletti/capistrano-aws/README.md

 # Tag to be used to match the application.
 set :aws_ec2_application_tag, 'Application'

-# Tag to be used for Capistrano roles of the server (comma separated list).
+# Tag to be used for Capistrano roles of the server (the tag value can be a comma separated list).
 set :aws_ec2_roles_tag, 'Roles'

 # Tag to be used as the instance name in the instances table (aws:ec2:instances task).